gitcoinco/grants-stack-indexer-v2/.github/README.md

     - Sets up Docker image registry
     - Run once before the first deployment

+Note: Once you deploy ECR registry, you will need to set `ECR_REGISTRY` in the repository settings.

 ### Base Deployment

 Two workflows handle the base deployment operations: